Yazan-22/swintus/README.md

 ---

-# 🎨 Полисвин — Color Change
+#  "Color Change"

-The **Полисвин** allows the player to choose the color that must be played next.
+The **Color Change** allows the player to choose the color that must be played next.

 For example: